 We repeated the same scene from the week before and to make a long story short, it was repeated many more times during the year.
 In fact, after about the third time, I had an assistant teacher in the class.
 I would show the class how to solve the problem and then invite Scott up to the board to show us the "Harris method".

 He thrived in my class, but unfortunately, as far as the system and his previous teachers were concerned, Scott was a failure.
-I believe that Scott was a math genius.
+I believe that Scott was actually a math genius and prior teachers didn't meet his needs.
 He certainly had a far greater grasp on math relationships than I did.
 I couldn't help but wonder whether his gift (or curse) extended to other subjects.

 Scott had not failed.
-The system and some poor teachers had failed Scott!
+The system had failed him.